usharesoft/appcenter-docs/admin/en/source/pages/architecture/platform-overview.rst

 By default MariaDB is used as the SQL Store.

+**Secret Manager.** This is a tool for securely accessing secrets, and we are currently using Vault.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
+A global token is used by the UForge Server to store secrets and generate tokens for external use such as publication, deployment ...

 **Generation Cluster.**  Image generation is I/O intensive and may take several minutes to complete.
 Consequently an HPC cluster is used to execute image generation jobs.
 There are two parts to this cluster:

 	* One or more compute nodes to execute a generation job